nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Listing out all patients' contacts : `list`

-Shows a list of all your saved patients information.
+Shows a list of all your saved patients information, with their next scheduled appointment beside their name.

 Format: `list`